OrganicityEu-Platform/users/doc/Questionnaire API.md

-  uuid   : { type: String,   required: true }, // UUID of this question, created on creation / update tech   : { type: Boolean,  required: true }, // true if question falls under technological category text   : { type: String,   required: true }, // question description displayed to the user values : { type: [String], required: true }  // possible values the user can choose from }
+  uuid   : { type: String,   required: true }, // UUID of this question, created on creation / update tech   : { type: Boolean,  required: true }, // true if question falls under technological category text   : { type: String,   required: true }, // question description displayed to the user values : [{  // possible values the user can choose from
+    value:  { type: String, required: true }, // text value displayed to the user
+    weight: { type: Number, required: true }  // number value that is used to calculate scenario ratings (higher = better) }]
+}
 ```